 We're gathering signatures to make sure we get a hearing for lower income people in Erie County, and put a stop to this rate increase.
 We need you to get involved.
 You can send comments via website, email, or over the phone.
 See below for detailed instructions.

 Via the Department’s Website:

-Comments may also be entered directly into the case by locating the case via the home page of the Commission’s website, www.dps.ny.gov, by clicking on “Search,” and entering the associated case number (noted above) in the “Search by Case Number” field.
-After clicking to open the case, enter comments in the “Post Comments” section located at the top of the page. •
+Comments may also be entered directly into the case number page via the Commission’s website, linked here.
+Enter comments in the “Post Comments” section located at the top of the page. •

 Submit comments electronically to Kathleen H. Burgess, Secretary, at firstname.lastname@example.org or by mail or delivery to Secretary Burgess at the Department of Public Service, Three Empire State Plaza, Albany, New York 12223- 1350.
 Comments delivered in these manners should reference “National Fuel Distribution Corp.
 Rate Case” (16-G-0257).